-FLSS to be an Advocate for First Vision 20/20 Strategy
+FLSS an advocate for 1st Vision 20/20 strategy:

 Read the Vision 20/20 full report (pdf)

 Reduce deaths from structure fires to zero and limit property damage from structure fires to the area of origin.

 - Advocate for complete automatic fire sprinkler protection of all new occupied construction, including one-and two-family dwellings.

 - Advocate for the fire sprinkler retrofit of existing high-rises, institutional, and other high risk/high consequence occupancies.

 - Support efforts to educate the public on the benefits of fire sprinkler protection.

 - Support efforts to educate Code Officials on the benefits of layered fire protection, including sprinklers, other fire suppression systems and devices, fire alarm systems and fire resistant construction.

 - Educate the public on the benefits of installing and maintaining smoke alarms in existing residential occupancies.

 - Advocate for smoke alarm protection to be provided in new residences to include interconnected smoke alarms on each level, smoke alarms outside of each sleeping area as well as in each bedroom.

 - Support research efforts that will yield scientific data that can be used to address fire safety concerns.Actively participate in model code development work in order to achieve the Section's fire safety goals and objectives.